 Audio channels in LiveProfessor can have user labels.
 If no user label is provided the label provided by the audio device will be used.
-To rename a channel double-click on the channel in the User Label column and type in the name.
+To rename a channel audio device will be used.
+To rename a channel double-click on the channel in the USER LABEL column and type in the name.